i-MSCP/plugins/incubator/RemoteBridge/README.md

 	- Activate the plugin
 	- Login into the panel as reseller, and create a Bridge key and a server ipaddress which should have access to remote bringe
 	- Add the url http(s)://adminurl.tld/remotebridge.php to your website where you want to manage i-MSCP accounts from

+### UPDATE

+**1.** Get the plugin from github

+	# cd /usr/local/src
+	# git clone git://github.com/i-MSCP/plugins.git

+**2.** Create new Plugin archive

+	# cd plugins
+	# tar cvzf RemoteBridge.tar.gz RemoteBridge

+**3.** Plugin upload and update

+	- Login into the panel as admin and go to the plugin management interface
+	- Upload the RemoteBridge plugin archive
+	- Force plugin re-installation

 ### How to send data to the remote bridge (example)
 	function dataEncryption($dataToEncrypt, $ResellerUsername) {
 		return strtr(base64_encode(mcrypt_encrypt(MCRYPT_RIJNDAEL_256, md5($ResellerUsername), serialize($dataToEncrypt), MCRYPT_MODE_CBC, md5(md5($ResellerUsername)))), '+/=', '-_,');